 History of the Planet Hollywood Las Vegas

-Planet Hollywood only opened in 2007, making it one of the Newer Hotels on the central strip area.
-However, this does not mean the Hotel lack history as the Site was the location of the legendary Aladin Hotel and Casino.
+Planet Hollywood only opened in 2007, making it one of the Newer Hotels in the central strip area.
+However, this does not mean the Hotel lacks history as the Site was the location of the legendary Aladdin Hotel and Casino.

 This Arabian-themed hotel held pride of place in the Center of the strip with its glittering Genie Lamp outside (now found in the Neon Museum) from 1966 until 1997 when the Casino was closed down and demolished.

-Rising in place of the Aladin was the NEW Aladin, a project costing nearly $1 billion and included the Desert Passage Mall.
+Rising in place of the Aladdin was the NEW Aladdin, a project costing nearly $1 billion and included the Desert Passage Mall.
 Planet Hollywood was part owner at the time but withdrew from the project over funding issues.
 The whole project seemed doomed from the start and financial problems beset a chaotic opening in 2000.

 Unsurprisingly, just over a year after opening the parent company filed for bankruptcy.
-The resort was purchased a few years later by a consortium including Planet Hollywood and began the conversion of the New Alladin to the Planet Hollywood Las Vegas, while the Dessert Passage Mall became the Miricle Mile Shops.
+The resort was purchased a few years later by a consortium including Planet Hollywood and began the conversion of the New Aladdin into Planet Hollywood Las Vegas, while the Dessert Passage Mall became the Miricle Mile Shops.
 Finally fully opening in 2007.

-Unfortunately running a Casino is not the same as running a Restaurant and only a few years after opening the Casino Defaulted on its mortgage in 2009 and was once again in big trouble.
-This time Harrahs came to the Rescue (who late became Caesars Entertainment) in 2009 and the Hotel, resort, and Casino has operated well ever since still under the Planet Hollywood brand.
+Unfortunately running a Casino is not the same as running a Restaurant and only a few years after opening, the Casino defaulted on its mortgage in 2009 and was once again in big trouble.
+This time Harrahs came to the rescue (who later became Caesars Entertainment) and the Hotel, resort, and Casino have operated well ever since still under the Planet Hollywood brand.